Katelyn Xiaoying Mei

 University of Washington

 I'm a third-year PhD student in Information Science at the University of Washington.
 I'm fortunate to be advised by Lucy Lu Wang and Katharina Reinecke.
+I'm also very grateful to be mentored by Allison Koenecke and Mona Sloane .
 Before my PhD, I spent four amazing years at Middlebury College from which I obtained my Bachelor's of Art in Psychology and Mathematics.

 My research interests derive from the intersection of psychology, humanties, and data science.
-My projects focus on human behaviors in the age of generative AI, including 1) how individuals are impacted by AI systems, 2) how people engage with AI systems differently, and 3)what can (cannot) facilitate effective Human-AI collaboration.
+My projects focus on human thinking and decision-making in the age of generative AI, including 1) how individuals are impacted by AI systems, 2) what are the psychological factors underlying our engagement with AI systems, and 3) what can (cannot) facilitate effective Human-AI collaboration.

 Education